Can Pensioners Get Home Loans?

 - your retirement plans

-Refinancing a home loan for Seniors
+Refinancing a home loan for seniors

 If your current mortgage has been in place for a number of years, there’s a good chance you’re paying a higher rate of interest than those loans on offer today.

-Investment loans for older Australians
+Investment loans for seniors

 As with a home loan, any lender needs to be sure that you can comfortably meet repayments without facing financial hardship.